digihori/HeiankyoAlien/README.md

 # Heiankyo Alien
 [Click here for Japanese](./README.ja.md)

-A retro-style race  game that recreates the 1970s electronic game “Heiankyo Alien” for Android smartphones.
+This game is a reproduction of the 1970s electronic game “Heiankyo Alien” for Android smartphones.
 It is quite rearranged (^^)

 ## Features